 Saudi Arabia and other Gulf states must protect any workers employed by Qatari nationals, including by facilitating the safe return of those who wish to return to their home countries or assisting those who wish to return to Qatar.

 “Political disputes between states must be handled in a manner that respects human rights.
 There can be no justification for tearing families apart, suppressing peaceful expression, and leaving migrant workers abandoned and at risk.
-Arbitrary measures should be suspended immediately,” said James Lynch.
+Arbitrary measures should be suspended immediately,” said Amnesty International press office.